January 9, 2023

 Geekbot is also perfect for retrospectives, wellbeing checkups, meeting notes, and much more.

 It’s free to try, and remains free to use for small teams.
 Definitely worth a try for teams looking to improve their communication.

-Simple Poll is another Slack app that helps teams communicate better.
+Simple Poll is another Slack app that helps remote teams communicate better.